metablaster/WindowsFirewallRuleset/docs/README.md

 remove all rules and restore WinRM and modified services to system defaults.
 (afterwards PowerShell restart is required)

-- Inside `Docs` directory there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.
+- Inside `docs` directory there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.

 - Your existing rules will not be deleted unless you have rules in GPO with exact same group names